diegobe/sparklite/README.md

 ## Synopsis
 The purpose of this NPM is to provide a light weight API layer for rapid prototyping of Cisco Spark bots.

+## Motivation
+This projects abstracts and reduces the communication with Cisco Spark services into consuming simple JS API that we, developers, understand better.
+Ultimately what a developer wants to focus is in the business logic, which is the fun part.

 ## Code Example

 ```javascript